-Since all squat rituals were put on hold, I decided to leave my bag at home and went to the gym wearing only cowboy jeans and one of those gray T-shirts, which report perspiration right away.
+Since all squat rituals were put on hold, I decided to leave my gym bag at home and went to the gym wearing cowboy jeans and one of those gray T-shirts which report perspiration right away.
 Permabulkers love those models because it’s easy for everybody in the facility to see how hard you are working.
-I loved that T-shirt and many personal records (PRs) were set in it.
+I loved that T-shirt and set many personal records in it.

 I went straight to the power rack, the favorite place of dedicated permabulkers, and started loading the bar for my epic overhead press session.
-Around me were two individuals – a shadow pinner (a guy who is on low doses of synthetic testosterone but hides it even from his dying dog) and an overconfident carbon copy of Rambo wearing a blouse shirt with “wrestling team” written on the back.
+I was surrounded by two individuals – a shadow pinner (a guy who is on low doses of synthetic testosterone but hides it even from his dying dog) and an overconfident carbon copy of Rambo wearing a shirt with “wrestling” written on the back.

-After a few minutes I began hitting my late warm-up sets.
-Those were pretty tough but I was able to make the bar move up by bracing my core tightly while simultaneously flexing my glutes as fitness experts advise.
-They say this is the key to otherworldly strength and power.
-I also had a nice permagut underneath my lucky T-shirt, which was helping me remain stable and powerful.
+A few minutes later I began hitting my late warm-up sets.
+They were pretty tough, but I made it happen by bracing my core tightly while simultaneously flexing my glutes as fitness experts advise.
+They say that this is the key to otherworldly strength and power.
+I also had a nice permagut underneath my lucky T-shirt.
+The former was helping me remain stable and powerful.

-I had made my microweights by cutting the inner tube of a bicycle in half and filling it with sand.
-The only thing you have to buy is the tube, if you don’t have it.
-One tube is usually sufficient to make two microweights.
+I had made my micro weights by cutting the inner tube of a bicycle in half and filling it with sand.
+The only thing you have to buy is the tube.
+One tube is usually sufficient to make two micro weights.
 As far as the sand goes, I got it for free.
 Here’s the full story:

 I didn’t have sand at home so I had to visit the local playground.
 I jumped into the sandbox and started digging with a spoon.

-“Why are you stealing the sand of the kids,” said somebody.
+“Why are you stealing the kids’ sand,” said somebody.

 “I need the sand.
 I will take only one little bottle.
 It’s nothing.”

-“Leave the sand for the kids to play.
+“Leave the sand to the kids.
 Are you hearing me?
 I will call the police.”

 Oh, yeah.
 That’s my favorite.
-This wannabe witch was willing to call the police for something stupid, but I can tell you with certainty that if there was a drug boss living next door, she wouldn’t say a word to anybody.
-This is how people like that operate.
+This wannabe witch was willing to call the police for something stupid, but I can tell you with certainty that if there was a drug boss living next door, she wouldn’t say a word.
+This is how people operate.

-I didn’t say anything.
-The little bottle was 2/3 full anyway.
-My subconscious mind started to play that sticky song “Fuck the Police”.
+I didn’t respond.
+The bottle was 2/3 full anyway.
+My subconscious mind started to play that sticky “Fuck the Police” song in my head.

 “What’s the problem?”

-“People are paying taxes for this sand and your are stealing it.
+“People are paying taxes for this sand, and you are stealing it.
 Thief!
 I will call the police.”

 “Fine.
 Call them, but don’t forget to explain exactly why you are calling.
 Be as detailed as possible!
 When describing the object of attack, don’t forget to explain what street dogs are doing in it.
 Bye.”

-I knew the Red Fleece didn’t have the capacity to understand what I was trying to say.
+I knew that the Red Fleece didn’t have the capacity to understand what I was trying to say.
 She was too deep into her pigeon world.
-I went home and made 4 microweights weighing between 0,5–0,8 kg/1-1,76 lbs each.
+I went home and made 4 micro weights weighing 0.5–0.8 kg/1-1.76lbs each.
 Happy times.

-A couple of days later that very same criminal sand was hanging off a barbell set for a PR.
-I was finally going to make my stalled overhead press move past 55 kg / 121 lbs thanks to those bad boys.
-Suddenly, the wrestling guy I told you about approached my sacred barbell and began staring at the microweights.
+A few days later that very same criminal sand was hanging off a barbell set for a PR.
+I was finally going to make my stalled overhead press move past 55kg/121lbs thanks to those bad boys.
+Suddenly, the wrestling guy I told you about approached my sacred barbell and began staring at the micro weights.
 His CPU started running hot.
 He entered a confused state.

 “What the fuck is that,” he asked while putting his brain on second gear.

-The shadow pinner doing a back workout in the background and a captain upper body with “dead knees from too much volleyball in high school” also decided to join the freak show.
+The shadow pinner doing a back workout in the background and a captain upper body with “dead knees from too much volleyball in high school” decided to join the freak show too.
 I guess the issue was serious and required the opinion of three separate muscle experts/doctors.

 “The fuck you need those for?”

-At this moment the three guys looked at each other and shared a common thought: “Does he even lift and why is he putting dog shit covered in rubber on OUR bars?”
+The three guys looked at each other and shared a common thought, “Does he even lift?
+And why is he putting dog shit covered in rubber on OUR bars?”

 “I think you are tripping.
 Next time stick a chewing gum on the bar, but be careful!
 You may strain your back!
-Ha-ha-ha,” said the wrestling guy.
+Ha-ha-ha,” said the wrestler.

 Then he took off his shirt and did a most muscular pose in front of the mirror behind the squat rack.
-He was big, but I also knew he wasn’t natty.
-The in-built gyno was strong.
-It’s like somebody had stuck extra large bolts in his nipples.
-The other two looked at his reflection with wet eyes.
-They were loving it and joined the fun.
-All I saw were three idiots looking at the mirror with their tongues sticking out.
+He was big, but I knew he wasn’t natty.
+The gyno was strong.
+It looked as if somebody had put extra large bolts in his nipples.
+His buddies joined the fun.
+All I saw were three idiots looking in the mirror with their tongues sticking out.